spatialaudio/oer_jupyter_readthedocs/source/template.rst

     * A :code:`LICENSE` file with your preferred license text.
     * files providing CI functionality through GitHub Actions.
 These will be stored in :code:`.github/workflows` and :code:`.ci/`.
     * A :code:`README.md` file that already has some info about the project in it.
 It will be displayed by GitHub on the repositories landing page.
     * A :code:`conf.py` used in building a static representation of the collection as HTML or PDF through sphinx with the nbsphinx extension.
-It contains configuration information for sphinx.
+It contains configuration information for sphinx and nbsphinx.
+A basic version is included with the template.
+It is highly recommended, that you customize it to your project.
     * A :code:`index.rst` used in building a static representation of the collection as HTML or PDF through sphinx with the nbsphinx extension.
 It tells sphinx what notebooks to include and how to build a table of contents from them.
     * A :code:`.gitignore`
     * A :code:`requirements.txt` file.
 This file is generated as a placeholder.
 You have to either fill it with your own requirements manually or use a tool like `pipreqs`_ to generate a replacement.